google/heir/scripts/gcp/README.md

 ## Execute FHE programs on the TPU

 The following section provides a few programs on run on cloud TPU.
-The cloud tool starts a VM copies the required files onto the heirtpu vm, executed them and stops the VM.
+The cloud tool starts a VM copies the required files onto the heirtpu4 VM, executes them and stops the VM.
 Optional: Use the flag --keep_running to keep the TPU running.
-In this case, please remember to stop the VM.
+In this case, please remember to stop the VM on cloud console.

 ### Execute a single CGGI and-gate